 I engaged with the mathematical demonstration.

 While the screen showed these questions, participants could answer with a four-button response box.
 The total length of the mathematical demonstrations task was approximately 15 minutes.
+Similar to a tutor-student situation, the students were asked to explain the demonstrations in their own words to the tutor (experimenter) after they watched and rated all demonstrations.
+However, this part is out of the scope of the current study and, therefore, not reported here.

 Measures